Frequently Asked Questions

 Is it a good idea to store my coffee in the refrigerator or freezer?

-Nope.
-The problem here lies in the fact that condensation will inevitably build up whenever you remove the coffee from these cold environments to room temperature.
+In most cases, the answer here is "no." The problem lies in the fact that condensation will inevitably build up whenever you remove the coffee from these cold environments to room temperature.
 That spells trouble for your coffee.
 We suggest buying only the quantity of coffee you will drink over a two or three-week period and storing it in a dark cabinet in your kitchen.

 Will you grind my coffee for me?